Beauty

 What beauty care products should you pack in your maternity bag?

-The big departure for maternity is approaching, but you're not sure which skincare product(s) to include in your toiletry bag?
+The big departure for maternity is approaching, but you don't know which skincare product(s) to slip into your toiletry bag?
 Here are our favorite mama-friendly skincare products to take care of you before and after baby's arrival.

 • Rebalancing Moisturizing Intimate Gel MiYé: the little tube with the big relief!
-This comprehensive, water-based intimate care product not only helps restore natural moisture to the intimate area, but also preserves its comfort and strengthens the area against post-pregnancy discomfort, as well as during cycles and the perimenopause.
+This complete, water-based intimate care product not only helps restore natural moisture to the intimate area, but also preserves its comfort and strengthens the area against post-pregnancy discomforts, as well as during cycles and the perimenopause.

 • BioRegenerate Wild Rose Oil Pai Skincare: a cult, multi-use, universal skincare oil with regenerating properties to help heal, repair damaged skin and correct uneven skin tone.